PERRINE V. DU PONT DE NEMOURS AND COMPANY SETTLEMENT

 C. PROPERTY CLEAN-UP PROGRAM

-There are 1,155 Property Clean-Up Registration claims, with no additional claims being allowed due to the Court Bar Date Order signed in June.
-However, the Court will determine if one late registrant is due to be admitted for good cause, shortly.
+There are 1,156 Property Clean-Up Registration claims, with no additional claims being allowed due to the Court Bar Date Order signed in June 2013, except for one late claim allowed by the Court in May 2014, for good cause.
+In August, we received one late claim, which we denied, while giving the claimant the right to appeal.

-By Order dated May 1, 2012, the Court selected NCM as the clean-up contractor, and as January came to a close NCM had completed remediating 107 parcels of soil (Zone 1A only) of the 229 parcels to be remediated (48 % complete) and 285 houses of the approximately 802 houses to be remediated (35.6% complete).
-In December, soil remediation for the year came to a close, to recommence in the Spring.
+By Order dated May 1, 2012, the Court selected NCM as the clean-up contractor, and as August came to a close NCM had completed remediating 136 parcels of soil (Zone 1A only) of the 229 parcels to be remediated (59.4% complete) and 345 houses of the approximately 802 houses to be remediated (43% complete).
+All but five (5) contaminated houses in Zones 1B and 2 have been remediated, and in July we submitted a Report and proposed Order to complete the remediation of these Zones, except for the foregoing five (5) houses.
+This Order was signed by the Court on July 28, 2014.

 Unlike in some clean-up programs, soil and houses are retested for heavy metals contamination after the Settlement remediation contractor, NCM, reports that they have been remediated.
 If they are still contaminated, NCM must remediate them further at NCM’s expense.
 Under additional soil remediation procedures approved by the Court (only Zone 1A has soil remediation), beginning with the 2013 soil remediation program, the consistency of the soil (not to have too much clay) will also be tested after the new soil is in place on the Claimant’s yard.

 On June 4, 2012, we submitted to the Court for consideration a proposed First Addendum to the CORE Sampling Agreement, previously approved by the Court, allowing CORE to do the post clean-up sampling as NCM cleans up soil in Zone 1A and houses in the Class Area.
 By Order dated June 11, 2012, the Court-appointed CORE for this task, and CORE is conducting the post-remediation sampling.